-There are new, water based textures, like Chanel’s Vitalumière Aqua ou le Studio Waterweight by MAC, which will add light coverage without looking heavy.
-Also by MAC, the great classic Face&Body Foundation which smoothens and softens and is also hydrating.
+There are new, high-tech textures, which will give light coverage without looking heavy.
+Among my favorites: Chantecaille Future Skin, La Prairie Skin Caviar (pricey but worth the investment).
+Also, the great classic MAC Face&Body Foundation which smoothens and softens and is also hydrating.

 Having tracked down the right texture, you still need to find the perfect color.
 Here my advice on how to go about it…